Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Source: Salesforce

 In short, service agents’ screen flows both collect data and can be used to display data to customers.
-It’s all about helping the support team or technical support agent to deliver consistent and high-quality service.
+It’s all about helping the support team or technical support agent to deliver consistent, high-quality assistance.

 Macros

-Salesforce macros work like shortcuts for the support team to get through single-click tasks faster.
-Agents can use them to send emails from a template, update cases, perform repetitive tasks and a lot more.
+Salesforce macros are shortcuts that allow the support team to go through tasks faster.
+Agents can use them to send emails from a template, update cases, and perform other repetitive tasks.
 This saves valuable time, eliminates manual errors, and ensures a consistent approach to customer interactions.

 Here’s a guide to setting up macros in Service Cloud.